robert-westenberger/knowledgebase/mathematics/discrete-mathematics/partial-orderings.md

 3. Remove transitive edges, because they must be present, and remove direction because we assume all edges are pointed "upwards".
 ![hasse_c.png](/hasse_c.png)

+## Representing a finite poset using a Hasse Diagram

+1. Start with the directed graph for the relation.
+2.